-By the age of 30 years, skin become inactive.
+By the age of 30, skin becomes inactive.
 The turnover of skin cells becomes extremely irregular.
 The skin’s barrier function becomes weak.
 A lack of cellular activity means critical structures within the skin become depleted, abnormal in structure and hence skin starts to develop lines and wrinkles.
-There are three main components of skin that are the focus of the majority of anti ageing treatments.
+There are three main components of the skin that are the focus of the majority of anti ageing treatments.
 These are collagen, elastin and hyaluronic acid.
 Treatments that are aimed at increasing their levels as well as optimising the conditions for their production, repair, and regeneration produce the best anti ageing effects.

-Collagen provides the skin with its tensile strength and is dependent upon a lattice formation in the dermis (deep layer) of the skin.
-As we age the amount of collagen reduces and it loses its lattice arrangement.
+Collagen provides the skin with its tensile strength and is dependent upon a criss-cross structure in the dermis (deep layer) of the skin.
+As we age the amount of collagen reduces and it loses this arrangement.
 As a result skin is thinner and loses its strength.
-Excessive sun exposure, smoking and high caffeine consumption can accelerate this process.
+Excessive sun exposure, smoking and high caffeine consumption can worsen this process.

 Elastin forms a unique relationship with collagen and provides the skin with its elastic properties.
 With age the amount of elastin reduces and its interaction with collagen is compromised.
 Skin becomes lax and loose.
 It tends to sag.
 Excessive sun exposure and smoking can worsen this process significantly.

 Treatment specifically targeted at the skin includes topical skincare products including serums and creams that help to increase fibroblast activity.
 Fibroblasts are responsible for collagen and elastin production.
-Retinol and vitamin A derivatives are the best studied products and have been shown to increase collagen and elastin levels.
-Platelet rich plasma in tandem with micro needling can have a dramatic effect on up regulating fibroblast activity and can give an uplifting glow to aged skin.
+Retinol and tretinoin are the best studied products and have been shown to increase collagen and elastin levels.
+Chemical peels can be used to improve skin texture following adequate skin preparation.
+Specific collagen induction therapies including micro needling result in increased collagen levels.
+Platelet rich plasma with micro needling can have a dramatic effect on increasing fibroblast activity and can return a glow to aged skin.
 This can last up to 18 months.
-Ultimately the effects of these treatments will be short lived if specific lifestyle changes are not made including reduced sun exposure and cessation of smoking.
+Ultimately the effects of these treatments will be short lived if specific lifestyle changes are not made including reduced sun exposure and smoking cessation.
 Healthy skin function can be maintained irrespective of age as long as a good skincare program is used.

 Where there is excessive volume in the superficial fat parcels and together with weakening of ligaments, there is a general sagging of the face.
 Gravity also plays a significant role over time.
 In this case a lifting effect is required.
-This can be achieved with appropriate placement of dermal fillers, to emphasise cheek regions find a lifting effect to the lower parts of the face.
+This can be achieved with appropriate placement of dermal fillers or fat, to emphasise cheek regions.
 Sagging jawline can be hidden with clever placement of hyaluronic acid dermal fillers.
-A direct lifting effect can be provided by the use of threats such as Silhouette soft that can be used to lift the jawline and cheek as well as tighten the neck.
+A direct lifting effect can be provided by the use of threads such as PDO or PCL threads that can be used to lift the jawline and cheek as well as tighten the neck.

 With ageing there are changes to the muscles of the face.
 Most notably with the increased use of facial muscles with age they hypertrophy (increase in size and become stronger).
 As a result they can over stretch the skin and deeper structures.
-Alongside increased laxity and thinning of the skin with age, as well as sagging of fat parcels in the face, there are increases in wrinkling especially around the forehead and the corner of the eyes (crows feet).
+Alongside increased laxity and thinning of the skin with age, there are increases in wrinkling especially around the forehead and the corner of the eyes (crow’s feet).
 The down turn of lip corners (marionette lines) and cords in the neck can also form as a result of muscle hypertrophy (increase in size and strength).

-The use of wrinkle relaxation injections is amongst the oldest aesthetic techniques.
-Injection of botulinum toxin type a into regions of the forehead and corners of the eyes as well as around the bridge of the nose can help in the reduction of dynamic facial lines.
-Dynamic lines are lines that are only seen on moving certain parts of the face in frowning, smiling and in raising eyebrows.
+The use of wrinkle relaxing injections is amongst the oldest aesthetic techniques.
+Injection of botulinum toxin type A into regions of the forehead and corners of the eyes as well as around the bridge of the nose can help in the reduction of dynamic facial lines.
+Dynamic lines are lines that are only seen on moving certain parts of the face in frowning, smiling and in raising the eyebrows.
 Static lines describe wrinkles and fine lines that are always present irrespective of facial movements.
-These are partially treated with wrinkle relaxation injections but are essentially the result of skin ageing.
+These are only partially treated with wrinkle relaxing injections.